 Co-Founder and CEO of Peanut – launched in February 2017.
 Peanut is a platform that connects like-minded mothers, which has grown virally across the US.
 Michelle started as a corporate lawyer, to then move from law to business by being a part of the launch of Bumble (dating app) and later founded Peanut.

 17. Kieran Holmes-Darby

 Managing Director of Excel Esports Ltd, which he co-founded in late 2014.
 The company is a marketing platform for tech and gaming companies.
 Keiran’s focus, however, is with writing professional player contracts and attracting sponsorship by selling the benefits of his business to potential investors.

 18. Mette Lykke

 Danish entrepreneur, Co-Founder and former CEO of Endomondo – the most popular social fitness community with over 30 million users.
 Recently Mette has become the CEO of Too Good To Go – a global social enterprise dedicated to tackling food waste in the restaurant, retail and catering industry.

 Don’t forget to switch your Endomondo on while running to hear her speech!

 Co-Funder and CCO of Survios, a virtual reality startup focusing on developing engaging games and immersive technology.
 James is a VR designer experienced in VR headsets and motion capture installations as well as working in the areas of avatar embodiment, narrative architecture and interactive cinema.

 Survios-elf some immersive technology!

-Make sure to book a free Startup Legal Session with us today!
-You’ll get customised advice from a Linkilaw legal expert about how to build a solid legal foundation that will help grow your startup.
+Make sure to book a consultation with us today!
+You’ll get customised advice from a Linkilaw legal expert about how to build a solid legal foundation that will help grow your business.